secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 1. The Contract Manager / Legal Member will attach the requested template and tag the requesting Sales Team Member
 1. The Sales Team Member will take the template version and provide to the Customer
   * NOTE: Sales Team Members are responsible for communication(s) with Customers.
 This includes providing back GitLab templates and negotiated terms.
+1. **NOTE:** If not Opportunity exists yet, please create a $0 to open the Legal Request.

 **At this time, the Contract Request Case will be marked as "Closed".
 Follow the below steps to initiate "Contract Review" of the Customer edits.**

 #### Request for GitLab review of Customer edits to GitLab Template, OR, Review of Customer Agreement Template

-On Customer Account, OR, Opportunity:
+Within the Customer Opportunity:
-1. Click "**Legal Request**" (located at the top of Account and Opportunity SFDC layout)
+1. Click "Legal Request" (located at the top of the Opportunity SFDC layout)
 1. For "**Type of Legal Request**" select "Contract Review"
 1. For "**Type of Contract**" select the type of Agreement / Template being negotiated.
 For example, for a Non-Dislclosure Agreement request, select "NDA"
 1. For "**Contract Source**" select the applicable Agreement / Template Source